Bushra (Egyptian actress): Early life

-Bushra was born in Cambridge, England, to the Egyptian writer Ahmed Abdalla Rozza, and a mother who worked as a human development consultant concerned with women's rights.
-She moved to Cairo, Egypt when she was 10 years old.
+Bushra was born in Cambridge, England, to Egyptian writer Ahmed Abdalla Rozza, and a mother who worked as a human development consultant concerned with women's rights.
+She moved to Cairo, Egypt when she was 8 years old.

 Career

 Bushra began her career as a broadcaster on satellite television and then moved to acting in 2002.
 Her first role was on the sitcom Shabab Online (Youth Online).
 She then worked in a variety of roles in both comedy and drama productions.
-She won an early award for her 2004 film Alexandria...
+She won an award for her 2004 film Alexandria...
 New York, directed by Youssef Chahine.
 She has released musical albums, including Makanak (Your Place) and Ehki (Talk), and also the music video Cobra, which criticized actor Mohamed Ramadan.

 Bushra is also the founder of El Gouna Film Festival, a festival that was established to promote cultural interaction.
-On the issue of sexual harassment, she has said "Politicians alone do not create change.
+On the issue of sexual harassment, she has said "politicians alone do not create change.
 It is high time for us actors and filmmakers to also participate."